cult-of-coders/meteor-tuts/source/chapters/1/methods.md

 import '/imports/api/donuts/methods.js';
 ```

-Now let the server refresh itself ( it does that when you change the code in your application ).
+Now let the server restart itself ( it does that when you change the code in your application ).
 After calling the method in the *meteor shell*, it will respond to you with a message that looks like this:
 ```
 > Meteor.call('create_a_donut')